I'm general chair for Fusion 2010: come to the biggest Fusion conference in the world and visit Edinburgh between July 26-29 2010!

 Conference Papers

-Patent / Thesis / Freely Available (ie not internal to QinetiQ) Technical Reports
+Patents / Thesis / Freely Available (ie not internal to QinetiQ) Technical Reports / Other

 Fun Stuff